Seattle's new SR 99 tunnel

-Coming northbound on SR 99, the exit to downtown and Alaskan Way will be the last exit before the tunnel.
-That ramp will end at a new intersection of South Dearborn Street and Alaskan Way South (shown below).
-Drivers heading to southbound SR 99 from downtown or the stadiums will use Alaskan Way or First Avenue South to reach the new southbound on-ramp at this same intersection.
+Coming northbound on SR 99, the exit to downtown and Alaskan Way is the last exit before the tunnel.
+That ramp ends at new intersection of South Dearborn Street and Alaskan Way South (shown below).
+Drivers heading to southbound SR 99 from downtown or the stadiums can use Alaskan Way or First Avenue South to reach the new southbound on-ramp at this same intersection.

 Southbound drivers can take the off-ramp to Denny Way and downtown, which ends at the intersection of Aurora Avenue North and Harrison Street.
 From there they can head to Seattle Center (west), South Lake Union (east), or into downtown (south)

-Drivers seeking to head north on SR 99 will use Aurora Avenue North or Harrison Street to reach the northbound on-ramp.
+Drivers seeking to head north on SR 99 can use Aurora Avenue North or Harrison Street to reach the northbound on-ramp.

 Three blocks of Aurora Avenue North, between Harrison Street and Denny Way, will be reconnected as part of the demolition project (see below).
 The approach to the Battery Street Tunnel will be brought up to grade and rebuilt, and John and Thomas streets will be reconnected east-west across Aurora Avenue North.
 Learn more about this work on our demolition page.

-The tunnel will feature two lanes in each direction.
-Unlike the Alaskan Way Viaduct's extremely narrow shoulders, the tunnel will have an eight-foot shoulder in each direction for vehicles to pull over in case of breakdown or crashes.
-Long, gentle curves will allow for safe sight distances.
+The highway inside the tunnel is two lanes in each direction.
+Unlike the Alaskan Way Viaduct's extremely narrow shoulders, the tunnel has an eight-foot shoulder in each direction for vehicles to pull over in case of breakdown or crashes.
+Long, gentle curves allow for safe sight distances.

-The tunnel will be built to modern earthquake standards and feature smart systems that work together to keep traffic moving safely.
+The tunnel is built to modern earthquake standards and features smart systems that work together to keep traffic moving safely.
 In the event of an emergency, exits every 650 feet provide shelter and escape routes, while a state-of-the-art ventilation system assists first responders and fights fire and fumes.